opensearch-project/documentation-website/_ml-commons-plugin/model-serving-framework.md

 | `framework_type` | string  | The framework the model is using.
 Currently, we support `sentence_transformers` and `huggingface_transformers` frameworks.
 The `sentence_transformers` model outputs text embeddings directly, so ML Commons does not perform any post processing.
 For `huggingface_transformers`, ML Commons performs post processing by applying mean pooling to get text embeddings.
 See the example [`all-MiniLM-L6-v2` Huggingface model](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) for more details. |
 | `all_config` _(Optional)_ | string | This field is used for reference purposes.
 You can specify all model configurations in this field.
 For example, if you are using a Huggingface model, you can minify the `config.json` file to one line and save its contents in the `all_config` field.
 Once the model is uploaded, you can use the get model API operation to get all model configurations stored in this field. |

-You can further customize a pre-trained model with the following optional fields in the `model_config` object.
+You can further customize a sentence transformer pre-trained model's post-processing logic with the following optional fields in the `model_config` object.

 | Field | Data type | Description |
 | :--- | :--- | :--- |